sushantmimani/reverse-proxy/README.md

 `The reverse-proxy service is hosted on docker containers and is made scalable with the use of docker-compose and a round-robin scheduling algorithm provided by the docker image dockercloud/haproxy.
 The load balance is linked to the service in the docker-compose.yml file.
 There is a databse container that is also associated with the service.
-It is used as a common data-store of api requests made across all docker containers`
+It is used as a common data-store for api stats for requests made via all reverse-proxy docker containers`

 ## How to terminate

-` docker-compose down -v`
+` docker-compose down -v`<br/><br/>
 ` The -v option is to make sure that all volumes are freed once the service is stopped.
 This helps avoid errors is starting up the mongodb container due to dangling volumes`